wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-administer.md

 > [AZURE.NOTE]
 > After you sign up for your first service, we recommend that you use the same administrator account associated with your organization when you sign up for other Microsoft cloud services.

-The first time you sign up for a Microsoft cloud service, you are prompted to provide details about your organization and your organization’s Internet domain name registration.
+The first time you sign up for a Microsoft cloud service, you are prompted to provide details about your organization and your organization's Internet domain name registration.
 This information is then used to create a new Azure AD directory instance for your organization.
 That same directory is used to authenticate sign in attempts when you subscribe to multiple Microsoft cloud services.

-The additional services fully leverage any existing user accounts, policies, settings or on-premises directory integration you configure to help improve efficiency between your organization’s identity infrastructure on-premises and Azure AD.
+The additional services fully leverage any existing user accounts, policies, settings or on-premises directory integration you configure to help improve efficiency between your organization's identity infrastructure on-premises and Azure AD.

 For example, if you originally signed up for a Microsoft Intune subscription and completed the steps necessary to further integrate your on-premises Active Directory with your Azure AD directory by deploying directory synchronization and/or single sign-on servers, you can sign up for another Microsoft cloud service such as Office 365 which can also leverage the same directory integration benefits you now use with Microsoft Intune.